pungkula1337anka/Voice-Stuff/PythonMediaController/README.md

 The script comes with custom sentence, combined these has every possible command you could ever think off, when controlling your TV's or Media boxes. <br>
 <br>

-4 quick and fairly simple steps to control all your media by voice. <br>

 <br>